 Environment

-The difference between these two lenses is that the 18-55mm is a zoom lens, while the 50mm is a prime lens.
+The difference between these two lens types is that the 18-55mm is a zoom lens, while a 50mm is a prime lens; most prime lenses offer lower aperture settings compared to zoom lenses.
 A zoom lens allows you to zoom in, capturing multiple focal lengths without changing lenses.
 A prime lens is fixed, meaning that you can’t zoom in with it, and will only be able to capture one focal length.
-To get a closer shot, you would have to change the lens.
+To get a closer shot, you would have to change the lens, or, zoom with your feet as we say.

 Another piece of equipment you’ll want to consider using is a tripod, especially if your camera doesn’t compensate for slight movements.
 Using a tripod will ensure a crisper and cleaner image.